Hasnep/chordown-typescript/README.md

 ## Chordown config files

-To convert the input chordown files to another format, a YAML config file is used to specify the arguments.
+To convert the input chordown files to another format, a TOML config file is used to specify the arguments.

-- `base`
 - `input`
+  - `path`
 - `output`
   - `json`
     - `path`